 Cubs are born between December and January, blind, toothless, and weighing just about 1 pound.
 During their first few weeks of life, they rely entirely on their mother's body heat and nourishing milk for survival.

-The mother's dedication is unwavering; she remains in a state of dormancy throughout the denning period, conserving energy for the critical tasks of nursing and keeping her vulnerable cubs warm.
-After approximately three months, the family emerges from the den in spring, with the cubs now strong enough to venture onto the sea ice alongside their mother in search of food.
+The mother's dedication is unwavering; she remains dormant throughout the denning period, conserving energy for the critical tasks of nursing and keeping her vulnerable cubs warm.
+After approximately three months, the family emerges from the den in spring.
+The cubs are now strong enough to venture onto the sea ice alongside their mother in search of food.

 Born during the harsh Arctic winter, polar bear cubs weigh just about one pound and are both blind and toothless.